 The Company has incurred net operating losses and negative cash flows from operations since its inception.
-During the three months ended March 31, 2017, the Company incurred a net loss of \$5.4 million and used \$2.2 million of cash in operations.
-At March 31, 2017, the Company had an accumulated deficit of \$428.3 million.
+During the nine months ended September 30, 2017, the Company incurred a net loss of \$22.5 million and used \$13.6 million of cash in operations.
+At September 30, 2017, the Company had an accumulated deficit of \$445.5 million.
 CymaBay expects to incur substantial research and development expenses as it continues to study its product candidates in clinical trials.
 To date, none of the Company's product candidates have been approved for marketing and sale, and the Company has not recorded any revenue from product sales.
 As a result, management expects operating losses to continue in future years.
 The Company's ability to achieve profitability is dependent primarily on its ability to successfully develop, acquire or in-license additional product candidates, continue clinical trials for product candidates currently in clinical development, obtain regulatory approvals, and support commercialization activities for partnered product candidates.
 Products developed by the Company will require approval of the U.S. Food and Drug Administration ("FDA") or a foreign regulatory authority prior to commercial sale.
 The regulatory approval process is expensive, time-consuming, and uncertain, and any denial or delay of approval could have a material adverse effect on the Company.
 Even if approved, the Company's products may not achieve market acceptance and will face competition from both generic and branded pharmaceutical products.

-As of March 31, 2017, the Company's cash, cash equivalents and marketable securities totaled \$23.4 million.
-Management believes these funds are sufficient to fund the Company's liquidity requirements through at least the next 12 months.
+As of September 30, 2017, the Company's cash, cash equivalents and marketable securities totaled \$102.2 million.
+Management believes these fund are sufficient to fund the Company's liquidity requirements into 2019.
 The Company expects to incur substantial expenditures in the future for the development and potential commercialization of its product candidates.
-Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the repayment of the Company's facility loan, the timing of initiation of planned clinical trials, including its ongoing phase 2 clinical trials to study the therapeutic benefits of seladelpar on patients with PBC.
-The Company has and expects to obtain additional funding to develop its products and fund future operating losses through equity offerings; debt financing; its existing license and collaboration arrangement with Kowa; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of its product candidates; or a combination of the above.
+Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the repayment of the Company's facility loan, the planned initiation of a phase 2 clinical trial in NASH, and most significantly, the timing and conduct of additional PBC development activities, including an ongoing phase 2 clinical trial, a planned phase 3 clinical trial, and other NDA-enabling studies.
+The Company has and expects to obtain additional funding to develop its products and fund future operating losses, as appropriate, through equity offerings; debt financing; its existing license and collaboration arrangement with Kowa; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of its product candidates; or a combination of the above.
 It is unclear if or when any such transactions will occur, on satisfactory terms or at all.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue its business strategies.
-If adequate funds are not available, the Company may be required to reduce current development activities or limit or cease operations.
+If adequate funds are not available to the Company, it could have a material adverse effect on the Company's business, results of operations, and financial condition.